gaperton/ionic-views/docs/optimization-guidelines.md

         }
     }

 Guess what?
-The code above consumes **more memory** than the statically allocated `days` object from the previous section **even if getDays() function is never called** (something like ~200 vs 80 bytes):
+The code above consumes **more memory** than the statically allocated `days` object from the previous section _even if `getDays()` function is never called_.
+Wrapping the code in a function adds about ~100 bytes, which is a bit more than the size of the `days` object in the heap.
+It would make sense to prefer dynamic allocation if the object is large enough (more than 16 props, contains nested members, etc).

-As a general rule for embedded JS programming, the static resource allocation is preferable.
+As a general rule for embedded programming in a constrained environment, the static resource allocation is preferable.
 Try to reduce dynamic allocation to a reasonable minimum, and assign object references with `null` as soon as you don't need them.

 ## In doubts?
 Measure.